Muslim–Quraysh War: Interim peace and pilgrimages

-According to traditional Arab customs, the four months of Rajab, Dhu al-Qa'dah, Dhu al-Hijjah, and Muharram were considered sacred months in which tribal hostilities stopped and all were free to visit Mecca.
-In early 628, in Dhu al-Qa'dah 6 AH, Muhammad put on the ihram and led a contingent of Muslims and camels for sacrifice toward Mecca intending to perform the 'umrah.
+According to traditional Arab customs, the four months of Rajab, Dhu'l-Qa'da, Dhu'l-Hijja, and Muharram were considered sacred months in which tribal hostilities stopped and all were free to visit Mecca.
+In early 628, in Dhu'l-Qa'da 6 AH, Muhammad put on the ihram and led a contingent of Muslims and camels for sacrifice toward Mecca intending to perform the 'umrah.
 According to the early chronicler Ibn Ishaq, Muhammad took 700 men.
 According to Watt, Muhammad took 1,400 to 1,600 men.
 The Meccans did not accept the Muslim professions of peaceful intent and sent out an armed party against them.
 The Muslims evaded them by taking an unconventional route through the hills around Mecca, and then camped at Hudaybiyyah outside Mecca.
 Ibn Ishaq describes a tense period of embassies and counter-embassies, including a bold foray by the future caliph, 'Uthman ibn Affan, into the city of Mecca, where he was temporarily held as a hostage.
 The Meccans told the Muslims that 'Uthman had been killed and open warfare seemed imminent.
 After it was revealed that 'Uthman was alive, the Meccans expressed their willingness to negotiate a truce.
 Some elements wanted a confrontation, but Muhammad held out for a peaceful resolution.
 The Treaty of Hudaybiyyah committed both sides and their allies to a ten-year truce.
 The Muslims were to be allowed to return the next year, to perform the pilgrimage.
-The next year, in Dhu al-Qa'dah 7 AH, Muhammad returned to perform the 'umrah with 2,000 men, and some women and children.
+The next year, in Dhu'l-Qa'da 7 AH, Muhammad returned to perform the 'umrah with 2,000 men, and some women and children.
 The Muslims performed the pilgrimage with their swords sheathed and were watched by the Quraysh from the peak of the Qaiqan mountain.